Samuel Putnam

 Samuel Putnam (October 10, 1892 – January 15, 1950) was an American translator and scholar of Romance languages.
-He is also noteworthy as the author of Paris Was Our Mistress, a memoir on writers and artists associated with the American ex-patriate community in Paris in the 1920s and early 1930s.
+He authored Paris Was Our Mistress, a memoir on writers and artists associated with the American ex-patriate community in Paris in the 1920s and early 1930s.

 Work

-Putnam's most famous work is his 1949 English translation of Miguel de Cervantes's Don Quixote.
-It is the first version of the work in what would today be considered contemporary English; there is still archaic language, but less than in earlier English versions.
+Putnam's most famous work is his 1949 English translation of Miguel de Cervantes' Don Quixote.
+It is the first version of the work in contemporary English; archaic language remains, but less than in earlier English versions.

 The language is formal when spoken by educated characters, but seldom old-fashioned, while the peasant characters speak in colloquial modern English.
 Putnam worked on the translation for 12 years.
-He also published a companion volume, The Portable Cervantes, that included an abridged version of his translation, in addition to English versions of two of Cervantes's Novelas ejemplares.
+He also published a companion volume, The Portable Cervantes, which included an abridged version of his translation, in addition to English versions of two of Cervantes' Novelas ejemplares.

-Daniel Eisenberg, comparing translations of Don Quixote, called Putnam's translation the most "sensitive", and by far the best documented.
+Daniel Eisenberg, comparing translations of Don Quixote, called Putnam's translation the most "sensitive" and by far the best documented.

-Putnam's complete translation, originally published by Viking Press, was reprinted in the Modern Library, and has seldom been out of print since its publication.
-Putnam was also a noted translator of Rabelais.
+Putnam's complete translation, originally published by Viking Press, was reprinted in the Modern Library, and has seldom been out of print.
+Putnam also translated Rabelais.
 He was known for his leftist leanings (he was a columnist for the communist Daily Worker).

-Putnam was the father of noted American philosopher Hilary Putnam.
+Putnam was the father of the American philosopher Hilary Putnam.
 Hilary Putnam made his first published appearance in his father's Don Quixote translation, in a footnote explaining a joke from the text in terms of logic.

 Putnam died in 1950 at the age of 57 in his home in New Jersey.